hosuaby/inject-resources/README.md

 #### Tests advice

-It is possible to define parser that can be used by all tests on classpath by creating a `public` `final` class annotated with `@TestsAdvice`:
+It is possible to define a parser that can be used by all tests on classpath by creating a `public` `final` class annotated with `@TestsAdvice`:

 ```java
 @TestsAdvice